 In 2014 when adult-use just launched in Colorado, over 70% of sales came from dried flower; in 2016, that was down to 55%.
 In contrast, concentrate sales were $20 million in 2014, or 13% of sales.
 By the end of 2016 they had jumped to $85 million and 25% of sales.
 Edibles (including candy, beverages, tinctures, and all food) more than tripled during the same period, from $17 million to $53 million, moving from 11% to 14% of sales.
 Vape pens and vape products, candy, and other portable and convenient methods of consumption are especially popular with Colorado consumers.

 Similar trends occurred in Washington State.
 By the end of 2016, 23% of Washington cannabis sales were concentrates, 9% were edibles, and 10% were pre-rolled cannabis cigarettes, with dried flower accounting for only 57%.
 In Oregon where concentrates and edibles were only allowed for the first time in the adult-use channel in July 2016, concentrates quickly picked up 19% of the market, while edibles 7%.

 Colorado, Washington and Oregon cannabis market was about half the U.S. cannabis market in 2016.
 These three markets showed the main trend with concentrate sales reached about quarter cannabis sales.

-If you intend to produce edibles and topicals with In-House Processing or Purchase Extracts From Third Parties Or Combination you could be interested in our Cannabis Infused Products Manufacturer Financial Model.
+If you intend to produce edibles and topicals with In-House Processing or Purchase Extracts From Third Parties Or Combination you could be interested in our Cannabis Manufacturing Financial Model and Cannabis Manufacturing Business Plan Template.

-If you intend to start a Cannabis Processing business you can find our Cannabis Extraction/Concentrates Business Plan Template.
+If you intend to start a Cannabis Extraction business you can find our Cannabis Extraction/Concentrates Business Plan Template.